 ICO file type

 The primary way to set an icon would be to use a .ico file.
 While all modern browsers can read the png format, this is primarily used for older versions of IE. You can find plenty of favicon.ico generators online to build a properly formatted ICO file.
-The use of a favicon.ico file would look like this.
+Using a favicon.ico file would look like this.

 <link rel="icon" href="favicon.ico" />

-Browsers will also be able to find the ICO file if it is just left on the root of the site and not declared in a meta tag.
+Browsers will also be able to find the ICO file if it is just left on the root of the site and not declared in a link tag.

 A few browsers including Chrome and Firefox recently added support for SVG favicons.
 If you want to see what browsers support this at the time of reading then check out caniuse.com/#feat=link-icon-svg.
 To use this new feature you will need an SVG version of the favicon of your website and add this link to the head of your site.
 Make sure to include the

-sizes="any" or the browser will download the file even if it can't display that as the favicon.
+sizes="any" or the browser will download the file even if it can't display this as the favicon.